gmp26/site/reference/contributing.md

 ## Two column sections

-Use these sections in order - left then right.
+Use these sections in order - left then right - inside the twoColumn style.
 They should both be present, but they do not both have to contain content.
 The page will be roughly split down the middle in two columns.

 ```
+<:= style(twoColumn) :>

 <:= column(left) :>
   left column content in markdown
 <:= column() :>